mundstein/PointedBButton/README.md

 Example
 -------

-Example ith some random colors see above.
+Example with some random colors: see above.

 License
 -------

 Copyright for BButton (c) 2013 Mathieu Bolard.
-All rights reserved.
+All rights reserved. </br>
 Copyright (c) 2013, Sascha Mundstein.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: